thsdbswl606/Nike-Sentiment-Analysis/README.md

 ✔ **Statistical tests confirm** that price and sustainability labels **do not** significantly impact customer engagement.

 📊 **Visualization Examples:**
-Shown on the later pages of the project report
+Shown on the later pages of the project report as it's too much to show here

 ---